rsvim/rfc/1-TUI/3-Layout.md

 ### More Fancy Visual Effects

-There are more fancy visual effects that are already implemented by many popular GUI/TUI frameworks, but are not existed in (or say, supported by) Vim/Neovim.
+There are more fancy visual effects that are already implemented by many popular GUI/TUI frameworks, but are not existed in (or say, not supported by) Vim/Neovim.
 Here list a few:

 ![7](../images/1-TUI-3-Layout.7.drawio.svg)